Interested in joining our team?

 BearTracks is always looking for self-motivated, team-oriented individuals to join our consulting practice.
 We offer a competitive compensation and benefits package and provide a unique working environment with many challenging and rewarding career opportunities.

 Wanting to be part of a vibrant team is a must.
-We take our work seriously, but fully understand that people have lives outside of their job.
-We like to keep it light while providing an amazing product for our clients.
+We take our work seriously but fully understand that people have lives outside of their job.
+We like to keep it light while providing a fantastic product for our clients.
 This may not work for all companies, but it’s worked well for us.

-You must be familiar with survey/sampling protocols for pre-disturbance soil investigations and environmental site assessments (ESA).
-Experience with GIS and wetland assessments is an asset, while proficiency with word and excel is a must.
+You must be familiar with wetland classifications at the field and desktop level and with the development and filing of regulatory applications.
+Experience with GIS is an asset, while proficiency with Word and Excel is a must.

 Responsibilities for this position include but are not limited to:

-- Conducting wetland assessments (characterization, classification and delineation) and preparing reporting deliverables including Wetland Assessment and Impact Forms (WAIF) and Wetland Assessment and Impact Reports (WAIR).
+- Development, review, and filing of regulatory applications including Wetland Assessment Impact Forms (WAIF) and Wetland Assessment Impact Reports (WAIR).

 - Provide updates to senior staff as to the progress of various field programs.